john-science/python_for_scientists/classes/15_mysql/lecture_15.5.md

 #### WHERE

-`WHERE` is used to limit the results of a search using a predicate (logical test). `WHERE` statements belong after the table name:
+The word `WHERE` is used to limit the results of a search using a predicate (logical test). `WHERE` statements belong after the table name:

     SELECT * FROM fish WHERE id='5';